 Talk to anyone who knew and loved him.
 They have a hundred of their own stories, each as good or better.

 The Real Don Steele passed away ten years ago today.
 He was only 61 (although the way he lived it was closer to 108).
 There is a tribute website that features pictures, and a few samples of his work.
 If you want to hear the greatest cookin’ jock to ever crack a mic in the heyday of top 40, check him out.

 Real also appeared in some highly prestigious films such as EATING RAOUL, DEATH RACE 2000 (starring Sylvester Stallone), ROCK N’ ROLL HIGH SCHOOL, and Ron Howard’s first directing effort, GRAND THEFT AUTO.
 Television credits are equally as impressive: TALES FROM THE CRYPT and HERE COMES THE BRIDES.

 I had the pleasure of working with him at two radio stations, K100 and TenQ in LA in the 70’s.
 He also fell off my couch stinking drunk one night and my wife still invited him to dinner again.

 His catch phrase was “Tina Delgado is alive, ALIVE!” shouted by some unknown frenzied girl.
-No one ever knew the story behind it.
-Who Tina Degado was.
-How he came to use it.
+No one ever knew the story behind it -- who Tina Degado was or how he came to use it.
 Even what the hell it meant.
 But it didn’t matter.
 It was all part of the excitement this larger-than-life personality created for “the magnificent megalopolis of Boss Angeles” three hours every day…and especially on “Fractious Fridays”.

 He is in my heart.
 And always will be.